Entering the European market for coconut water

 Companies from Brazil

 It is estimated that Brazil has the largest domestic consumption of packed coconut water in the world.
 The Kerococo brand (by Pepsico) and Ducoco (by Ducoco Alimentos) are two market leaders in Brazil.
 Kerococo is present in chains like McDonalds.
-Ducoco Alimentos is not exporting any significant quantities of coconut water from Brazil to Europe yet.
+Ducoco Alimentos is not exporting significant quantities of coconut water to Europe.
 Pepsico is present in Europe in some countries with coconut water brand ‘Naked’.

-Brazilian coconut water processors thus do not have a strong presence in Europe yet.
-This may change soon, as the Grupo Aurantiaca company, maker of the Obrigado brand, is planning to expand towards Europe.
+Brazilian coconut water processors do not have a strong presence in Europe yet.
+This may change soon, as the Grupo Aurantiaca company, maker of the Obrigado brand, is planning to expand to Europe.
 Aurantiaca has established a subsidiary representation in the Netherlands (Aurantiaca Europe BV) to do so.

 Tips:

-• Visit the website of the International Coconut Community to stay updated on developments in the coconut processing industry in the major producing countries.
+- Visit the website of the International Coconut Community to stay updated on developments in the coconut processing industry in major producing countries.

 Which products are you competing with?